Create a map

-The following steps require ArcGIS Maps for Adobe Creative Cloud, which is available via Adobe Exchange.
+The lesson steps require ArcGIS Maps for Adobe Creative Cloud.

 - On the ribbon, click Window, point to Extensions, and choose ArcGIS Maps for Adobe Creative Cloud.

-- In the Mapboards window, click the Import button.
+- In the Mapboards window, click Import and choose from File.

-The Mapboards window zooms to the extent of your map.
+The Mapboards window zooms to the extent of the buildings data.

 - In the Mapboards window, click the Preview and add content button.

-If it wasn't already open, the ArcGIS Maps: Compilation window appears with a preview of your map.
+If it wasn't already open, the Compilation window appears showing the Buildings layer with a Topographic basemap.